 Notice

-Your doctor has decided that you will benefit from a corneal transplant operation.
+Your doctor thinks you will benefit from a corneal transplant.
 This handout will explain your options.
-It explains the difference between a traditional corneal transplant and Descemet’s Stripping Endothelial Keratoplasty (DSEK).
+It explains the difference between a standard corneal transplant and Descemet’s Stripping Endothelial Keratoplasty (DSEK).

 The human cornea is made up of three layers.